Team5924/fll-resources/md/control-system/sensors.md

 ## color sensor

-the color sensor can differentiate between eight colors. it can detect light intensities. for best results, the color sensor should be mounted at a right angle to the surface it's measuring.
+the color sensor can differentiate between **eight colors**. it can detect light intensities. for best results, the color sensor should be mounted at a right angle to the surface it's measuring.

 ### modes